0xilis/TweakDevGuide/guide.md

 # Part 11: Structure of the filesystem

+Let's get Filza or Santander, and go to our root directory, `/`.

+/var, which is a symlink to /private/var, is the userFS.
+Most things out of var are in the system partition.

+Some important directories for SystemFS:

+`/Applications` - System apps are stored here.

+`/usr/bin` and `/usr/local/bin` - holds core system binaries.

+`/usr/lib/TweakInject` - where dylibs and plists for our tweaks are stored are stored.

+//finish later

 //maybe split into multiple parts
 //What's happening in our iPhone's terminal? - roughly touch the surface of binaries being in /usr/bin and /usr/local/bin and touch a little on sh